virtuozzo/cloudscripting-docs/docs/creating-templates/user-input-parameters.md

 The Cloud Scripting engine provides functionality to handle custom responses.
 These possible responses should be described within a separate `responses` block.
 The responses handling is related to the action result codes.
 You can locate these codes within the <a href="http://docs.cloudscripting.com/troubleshooting/" target="_blank">Jelastic Console Log Panel</a> upon a corresponding action execution.
 Therefore, you can predefine a message text that will be displayed in case of an error occurrence.

-There is a number of predefined pop-up windows, which emerge while custom responses are being handled:
+There are a types of predefined pop-up windows, which emerge while custom responses are being handled:

 - `info` - *information* pop-up window